samplx/b2again-legacy-repo-sync/README.md

 once a day update schedule may meet most needs.
 Again, it is open source, so someone can multi-thread it if they want.

-The current implementation is also has a considerable memory footprint.
+<s>The current implementation is also has a considerable memory footprint.
 It requires a 8GB Droplet to download the plugins.
 A 2GB Droplet was able to download the themes.
-Future versions may address this.
+Future versions may address this.</s>
+After version `0.3.0`, a 2 GB Droplet was able to download both themes and plugins.

 ## Lists